Chapter 11:

 “Investigating, of course!”
 Aran flashed a bright smile while blowing the tails of their own trench coat up!
 Nicolaus, once again, stifled the urge to hit the animated sleuth.

-“I guess it has something to do with Delta Exceed, right?
-Did you find something out…Mph!”
-Suddenly Aran clasped their hand over Nicolaus’s mouth!
-They shushed him and cut their eyes over to a man walking into their cart.
-It’d been completely empty until then, allowing the pair to converse freely, but suddenly, some guy they hadn’t noticed just waltzed in from another section of the train!
 Aran was concerned with the man, but Nicolaus was concerned with another person essentially jumping onto his lap!
-With zero sense of self, Aran had pinned Nicolaus to his seat.
-A small dress pant clad knee rested right in between Nicolaus’s thighs as Aran’s chest presented itself to the young man’s eyes.
+With zero sense of self, Aran had pinned Nicolaus to his seat!
+Thin fingers and a soft, warm palm occluded Nicolaus’s lips.
+A small dress pant clad knee rested right in between Nicolaus’s thighs as Aran’s chest was pushed within centimeters of the young man’s nose.
 Aran’s white dress shirt, much like the rest of their outfit, was pristine; a bit embarrassing to the slobbish misanthrope by comparison.
 Even more noticeable was a weirdly familiar scent.
-Deodorant, the same type Nicolaus himself used.
+Deodorant, the same type Nicolaus himself used!

 “Okay…we’re coming up to the next stop.
 I don’t think that guy is paying attention to us.
 When’s your stop?”
 Aran removed their hand.